Your messy house could be raising your blood pressure, spiking your stress hormones, and expanding your waistline. To get healthy, get organized.

 But worst of all, clutter could be making you sick.
 In one study, women who felt they lived in a cluttered home had higher levels of the stress hormone cortisol, which is linked to increased risk of cardiovascular disease.
 When everything’s out of place, your mind goes on sensory overload.
 In turn, your ability to focus, process information, and think clearly goes out the window.

-Researchers at Cornell University showed that people in a chaotic kitchen ate more junk food—while those in a tidy kitchen were more likely to snack on carrots.
 Trouble sleeping?
-That could be the clutter, too.
+That could be related to clutter too.
 And an Indiana University study found that people who kept a shipshape home were healthier and more physically active that those with messy houses.

-Plus, certain kinds of clutter (think stacks of old magazines or albums piled next to the sofa) can pose tripping hazards, a serious concern for older adults.
+Plus, certain kinds of clutter, such as stacks of old magazines or albums piled next to the sofa, can increase your risk of falls at home—a serious concern for older adults.

 Step #1: Change Your Mindset

 “The first half of life is about accumulating, but the second half is about editing—getting rid of the stuff that’s causing us grief,” says Walsh.

 “For seniors, this is a great time to start thinking about our lives in a whole new way,” he continues.
 “We can ask ourselves, ‘What is it I really want to do?
 What do I want to be in the last quarter of my life apart from just owning things?’”
 Our answers can help us find new possibilities under piles of stuff.